Mathrsilverio/PokemonGaryGame/README.md

 - Água vence fogo;
 - Planta vence água.

 *It's a rock, paper, scissors game, but with the initials from Gen I of Pokémon!
-Make your choice and yry to beat Gary!
+Make your choice and try to beat Gary!
 He will choose randomly between Bulbasaur, Charmander and Squirtle.
 Remember:*
 *- Fire beats plant;*
 *- Water beats fire;*
 *- Plant beats water;*